 Microsoft could benefit from embedding its Bing search engine into its most popular products (imagine putting Bing in the right-mouseclick menu alongside cut, copy, and paste).
-But with Internet Explorer market share above 65 percent, Office above 80 percent, and Windows at roughly 90 percent,Data source: http://marketshare.hitslink.com; and E. Montalbano, "Forrester: Microsoft Office in No Danger from Competitors," InfoWorld, June 4, 2009. this seems unlikely.
+But with Internet Explorer market share above 65 percent, Office above 80 percent, and Windows at roughly 90 percent, Data source: http://marketshare.hitslink.com; and E. Montalbano, "Forrester: Microsoft Office in No Danger from Competitors," InfoWorld, June 4, 2009. this seems unlikely.

 European antitrust officials have already taken action against Redmond's bundling Windows Media Player and Internet Explorer with Windows.
 Add in a less favorable antitrust climate in the United States, and tying any of these products to Bing is almost certainly out of bounds.
-What's not clear is whether or not regulators would allow Bing to be bundled with less dominant Microsoft offerings, such as mobile phone software, Xbox, and MSN.
+What's not clear is whether regulators would allow Bing to be bundled with less dominant Microsoft offerings, such as mobile phone software, Xbox, and MSN.

 But increasingly, Google is also an antitrust target.
 Microsoft has itself raised antitrust concerns against Google, unsuccessfully lobbying both U.S. and European authorities to block the firm's acquisition of DoubleClick.A.
 Broach, "On Capitol Hill, Google and Microsoft Spar over DoubleClick," CNET, September 27, 2007; and D. Kawamoto and A. Broach, "EU Extends Review of Google-DoubleClick Merger," CNET, November 13, 2007.
-Google was forced to abandoned a fall, 2008, search advertising partnership with Yahoo! after the Justice Department indicated its intention to block the agreement.
+Google was forced to abandoned a fall 2008 search advertising partnership with Yahoo! after the Justice Department indicated its intention to block the agreement (Yahoo! and Microsoft have since inked a deal to share search technology and ad sales).
 The Justice Department is also investigating a Google settlement with the Authors' Guild, a deal in which critics have suggested that Google scored a near monopoly on certain book scanning, searching, and data serving rights.S.
 Wildstrom, "Google Book Search and the Dog in the Manger," BusinessWeek, April 18, 2009.
 And yet another probe is investigating whether Google colluded with Apple, Yahoo! and other firms to limit efforts to hire away top talent.E.
 Buskirk, "Antitrust Probe to Review Hiring Practices at Apple, Google, Yahoo: Report," Wired News, June 3, 2009.

 Of course, being big isn't enough to violate U.S. antitrust law.
 Harvard Law's Andrew Gavil says, "You've got to be big, and you have to be bad.
 You have to be both."S. Lohr and M. Helft, "New Mood in Antitrust May Target Google," New York Times, May 18, 2009.
 This may be a difficult case to make against a firm that has a history of being a relentless supporter of open computing standards.
 And as mentioned earlier, there is little forcing users to stick with Google-the firm must continue to win this market on its own merits.
+Some suggest regulators may see Google's search dominance as an unfair advantage in promoting its related properties such as YouTube and Google Maps over those offered by rivalsF.
+Vogelstein, "Why Is Obama's Top Antitrust Cop Gunning for Google?"
+Wired, July 20, 2009.-an advantage not unlike Microsoft's use of Windows to promote Media Player and Internet Explorer.
 While Google may escape all of these investigations, increased antitrust scrutiny is a downside that comes along with the advantages of market-dominating scale.